 ON THIS PAGE: You will find information about how many people learn they have this type of lymphoma each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom
+To see other pages, use the menu on the side of your screen.

 This year, an estimated 70,800 people (38,270 men and 32,530 women) in the United States will be diagnosed with NHL.
 While some subtypes of NHL are common in children, NHL is more common in adults overall.
 NHL is the sixth most common cancer in women and the seventh most common cancer in men.